Application of Whisper in Clinical Practice: the Post-Stroke Speech Assessment during a Naming Task: Method

 where S is the number of substitutions, I of insertions, D of deletions, and N is the total number of words spoken.
 The score was then multiplied by 100 to obtain a percentage measure. \paragraph{F1 Macro} Performance on the accuracy score prediction task was assessed based on binarized F1 scores.
 Specifically, the accuracy score 1 was merged with 0 to derive an impaired class (class 0), while accuracy score of 2 was converted to 1 (class 1) to represent unimpaired responses.
 The F1 score for the impaired and unimpaired classes were calculated, and then the average between the two was used to obtain the F1 macro, which was used as the main performance metric (\ref{f1macro}).

 where n is the number of classes.

-\paragraph{Target Word Detection Accuracy} The verbatim transcriptions of the SONIVA-Naming dataset trials often consisted of more than the target Naming task word.
-A target word detection accuracy was calculated by assessing whether the predicted transcriptions correctly identified the target word exclusively.
-A prediction was classified as True Positive when the target word was present in both the ground truth transcription and prediction, and True Negative when it was absent in both.
+\paragraph{Target Word Detection Accuracy} Verbatim transcriptions of the SONIVA-Naming dataset trials often contained words beyond the target Naming task word.
+A target word detection accuracy was calculated by assessing whether the predicted transcriptions correctly identified the target word only.
+A prediction was classified as a True Positive if the target word appeared in both the ground truth and prediction and a True Negative if absent in both.
 The presence of the target word in the ground truth label but not in the prediction indicated a False Negative and the reverse - a False Positive.